by Catherine Granger Glover

 North Carolina, USA

-In 1991, my daughter was 7 and wished for a baby doll more than anything in the world.
+In 1991, my daughter was seven, and wished for a baby doll more than anything in the world.
 She knew Santa would bring her a baby doll, carriage, and all the tools to care for her baby.
 I found an inexpensive umbrella stroller, a cheap doll, and even some clothes and a bottle, but feared they would break quickly.
 She was thrilled, as were all the kids with their ‘big’ presents.

 Podcast: Play in new window | Download (Duration: 4:13 — 2.1MB)